You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 Kurjey Lhakhang was built in three stages by different high-ranking government officials and royals:

-1. Guru Lhakhang: The oldest temple was built in 1652 by Minjur Tenpa, the Trongsa Penlop before he became the 3rd Desi.
+1. Guru Lhakhang: The oldest temple was built in 1652 by Minjur Tenpa, the Trongsa Penlop.

-2. Sampa Lhundrup Lhakhang: The second temple was built in 1900 by Ugyen Wangchuck, the first King of Bhutan, who was still the Penlop of Trongsa then.
+2. Sampa Lhundrup Lhakhang: The second temple was built in 1900 by Ugyen Wangchuck, the first King of Bhutan.

-3. Ka Gon Phur Sum Lhakhang: The third temple was built in 1990 by Queen Ashi Kesang Wangchuck, the wife of the Third King of Bhutan.
+3. Ka Gon Phur Sum Lhakhang: The third temple was built in 1990 by Queen Ashi Kesang Wangchuck.

 Why was Kurjey Lhakhang built?

-Kurjey Lhakhang was dedicated to Guru Rinpoche who subdued the local deity, Shelging Karpo, and left his body imprint on the cave.
+Kurjey Lhakhang was built to honor Guru Rinpoche who subdued the local deity, Shelging Karpo, and left his body imprint on the cave in the 8th century.

 Who discovered Kurjey Lhakhang?